jonathandroth/staggered/README.md

 ```

 The Callaway and Sant’Anna estimator corresponds with calling the
-staggered function with beta=1 (and the default use_DiD_A0=1), and the
+staggered function with beta=1 (and the default `use_DiD_A0=1`), and the
-Sun and Abraham estimator corresponds with calling staggered with beta=1
+Sun and Abraham estimator corresponds with calling staggered with
-and use_last_treated_only=T. If one is interested in the simple
+`beta=1` and `use_last_treated_only=T`.
+If one is interested in the
-difference-in-means, one can call the staggered function with option
+simple difference-in-means, one can call the staggered function with
-beta=0.
+option `beta=0`.

 Note that the standard errors returned in the se column are based on the
 design-based approach in Roth & Sant’Anna, and thus will differ somewhat
 from those returned by the did package.
-The standard errors in se_neyman
+The standard errors in
-should be very similar to those returned by the did package, although
+`se_neyman` should be very similar to those returned by the did package,
-not identical in finite samples.
+although not identical in finite samples.

 ## Stata implementation

-We also provide a Stata implementation (staggered_stata) via the RCall
+We also provide a Stata implementation (`staggered_stata`) via the RCall
 package, which calls the staggered R package from within Stata.

 ### Installation

-To install the staggered_stata package, the user first needs to install
+To install the `staggered_stata` package, the user first needs to
-the github and RCall packages.
-This can be done with the following
+install the github and RCall packages.
+This can be done with the
-commands
+following commands

     > net install github, from("https://haghish.github.io/github/")
     > github install haghish/rcall, version("2.5.0")

-**Important note:** the staggered_stata package was built under Rcall
+**Important note:** the `staggered_stata` package was built under Rcall
 version 2.5.0, and the recent release of RCall version 3.0 has created
 some compatibility issues.
 We will try our best to fix these issues, but
 in the meantime it is best to install version 2.5.0, as in the command